cert-manager/approver-policy/README.md

 ### Plugins

-Plugins are built into the policy-approver image at compile time.
+Plugins are built into the approver-policy image at compile time.
 For more information on plugins and how to develop them, go [here](./docs/plugins.md).

 ----